A young woman sits on her couch. She has paranoid personality disorder and is learning how to cope with it.

 Support for paranoid personality disorder at Charlie Health

 If you or a loved one are struggling with paranoid personality disorder symptoms, Charlie Health is here to help.
-Charlie Health’s virtual Intensive Outpatient Program (IOP) provides more than once-weekly mental health treatment for young people dealing with complex mental health conditions, including personality disorders.
+Charlie Health’s virtual Intensive Outpatient Program (IOP) provides more than once-weekly mental health treatment for teens and adults with serious mental health conditions, including personality disorders.
 Our expert clinicians incorporate evidence-based therapies into individual counseling, family therapy, and group sessions.
 With treatment, managing paranoid personality disorder symptoms is possible.
 Fill out the form below or give us a call to start healing today.

 Charlie Health shield logo